Gardening for Beginners – Tips and Tricks will give you advice from those who have already been in the garden trenches and lived to tell the stories.

 Gardening for Beginners #2 – One gardening project at a time.

 Start with one thing and become a master of it.
-Then move on to the next thing.
+Then move on to the next plan.

-If you make a plan and follow it, you’ll obviously have more success.
+If you make a routine and follow it, you’ll obviously have more success.
 Check your plants regularly and water, mulch and feed them on schedule.

 Learn organic gardening ideas to deter pests by companion planting and natural recipes for keeping pests at bay.